nimblemachines/muforth/README_OpenBSD.md

 # Running muforth on OpenBSD

+OpenBSD, NetBSD, FreeBSD and with any luck DragonFlyBSD need to use the bsd-usb-support branch.
+Theoretically this will all get folded into master at some point.
+For now, if you *do* use one of these systems, you'll find you frequently have to ```git merge origin master``` as syncing that branch is occasionally delayed.

 OpenBSD, starting about 6.9ish, no longer allows applications to access /dev/ugenX.XX directly.
 The OBSD devs would like you to write your own drivers.
 Don't hold your breath for tools like muforth.